 But this year is going to be different.
 This year, you will have a list and a guaranteed game plan, so you can really focus and bag that awesome Black Friday washing machine deal, make the most of some amazing mattress offers and finally get a load of money off the sofa you've been dreaming of lounging on all year.

 So to help you out with all your Black Friday missions, here are our dos and don'ts for making the most of Black Friday 2018.
 Good luck out there...

 Already know everything you want to about Black Friday and just want to get on with shopping?
-Don't miss all our Black Friday deals, which we'll be updating daily as, and when they come in.
+Don't miss all our Black Friday deals, which we'll be updating regularly as, and when they come in.

 Don’t: think Black Friday just happens on the Friday

 This year's Black Friday will fall on Friday 23 November, with Cyber Monday on 26 November.
-The sales will, however, last for about a week or so, and some retailers, such as Amazon, often start cutting prices before.
+The sales will, however, last for about a week or so, and some retailers, such as Amazon, will start cutting prices before.
 In other words, keep your eyes peeled (or just keep popping back here) for great deals from the beginning of November onwards.